cyber-prophet/bostrom-journal/BostromJournal001.md

 All the violations and the penalties are noted in the blockchain settings and are executed according to the Tenderimnt consensus protocol.

-As of now (2022-01-14), there is no publicly available services for monitoring heroes' violation statistics.
+As of now (2022-01-14), there are no publicly available services monitoring heroes' violation statistics.
 Therefore neurons have to make decisions based only on their own statistics.
 In order to make it easier to track heroes’ performance, one can use a hack: if only multiples of 10 are deligated to heroes' balances, `slashing` is easily tracked in case it did occur.

 For example, we can delegate `153 298 189` BOOTs to a hero.
 In this case we'll have to remember the exact amount deligated and constantly recheck for potential changes.
 It can become problematic as one bonds to more heroes.
 On the other hand, we can delegate `153 000 000` making the violation easily traceable.
 Simply browse through your stakes and any non-zero digit at the end will give away the violating hero.